seanhig/spa-stack/README.md

 ### The General Store Workflow
 ![The General Store Overview](docs/Lake-spa-stack-overview.png)

-Initially a `flink` example of change data capture and stream processing, [Streaming ETL to Iceberg]() has been extended to incorporate the various components that would make up a real world flow:
+Started as a simple `flink` example of change data capture and stream processing, [Streaming ETL to Iceberg](), and was then used as the context to incorporate and explore other components involved:

 - [Streaming ETL to Iceberg](https://github.com/seanhig/flink-stack/tree/main/examples/streaming-etl-to-iceberg) demonstrates using `Flink SQL` and `Flink CDC Sources and Sinks` to prototype and execute `Flink Jobs` for moving, curating and analyzing data in real time.
 Flink CDC turns traditional RDBMS into an activity stream.

 - [Streaming ETL Java](https://github.com/seanhig/flink-stack/tree/main/examples/streaming-etl-java) turns the `Flink SQL` scripts into a deployable `Java Jar`.

 - [Streaming ETL K8s](https://github.com/seanhig/flink-stack/tree/main/examples/k8s) uses the `Flink Kubernetes Operator` to create a `Flink Session Cluster`, into which the `Java Job Jars` can be deployed directly via `Kubernetes YAML` definitions.

 - [Web Order Processor](https://github.com/seanhig/flink-stack/tree/main/examples/kafka/weborder-processor) uses `SpringBoot Kafka and JPA` app to read `Apache AVRO formatted Web Order messages` from an `Apacke Kafka` topic and process them into the `Orders` and `Shipments` tables of the example.

 - [Web Order Generator](https://github.com/seanhig/flink-stack/tree/main/examples/kafka/webordergen) is a `SpringBoot` application that generates incoming Web Orders at a specified frequency to simulate incoming web order transactions for Flink analysis and processing.

 - [SPA Stack - The General Store](https://github.com/seanhig/spa-stack) provides a simple web front end that can read from the source RDBMS systems, and submit new Web Orders to `Apache Kafka`, in a common CQRS style.

 The [spa-stack]() provides the customer facing store front web application.
 The `flink-stack`, and the components described above, handle the `back office` aspects of the system using stream processing and change data capture to enable near real-time data lakes from the incoming order information.
-The  `web order generator` can be used to simulate high volume order intake.
+The  `web order generator` can be used to simulate high volume order intake, which is useful in exploring `Flink queries` operating on incoming streams of data.

-> The entire thing can be run on a laptop with > 32GB Ram.

-The `spa-stack` leverages the `flink-stack` examples above to explore relevant aspects of a modern SPA application operating within a high volume and scalable architecture.

 __The General Store__ end-to-end practically demonstrates the following concepts: